User Guide

 Examples:

-- For example, you have just completed an internship at Govtech.
+add me t/HTML c/skill d/Learn how to create divsadd me t/special recognition in Hack n Roll c/achievement- For example, you have just completed an internship at Govtech.
 Executing

-add me t/Internship at Govtech c/experience d/Implemented automate testing using TravisCI d/Implemented dashboard to track code coverage
+add me t/Internship at Govtech c/experience d/Implemented automate testing using TravisCI d/Implemented dashboard to track code coverageon an empty profile will add the profile item as follows:

 Deleting an item from your profile: delete me